jfecher/ante-website/content/docs/language.md

 for method calls as well as field accesses.
 When used for method calls, the function name will be searched for in the module with the same full path as the type of the first argument.

-Note that you can only add methods to types defined in your current project.
-Methods cannot be added to any types defined in dependencies.
+Methods may only be added to types defined in the current project.
+If the type is defined in a dependency, it may not have new methods added to it.

 When defining a method, the `self` variable can be used as an argument which is implicitly of the same type as the module name.
 If there is no such type (e.g. it is just a normal module),